 "Appointed is insurance jargon which means they can actually sell that company's policy."
 "Agents are only going to recommend and tell you about policies they can ultimately sell."Jesse Slome

 Few True Long-Term Care Insurance Specialists Exist

-There are not many Long-Term Care specialists that have this type of experience and generally, you will need to look beyond your neighborhood to discover if this coverage is suitable and to then find the best coverage at the best value.
+There are not many insurance agents or financial advisors with this type of experience.
+Generally, you will need to look beyond your neighborhood to discover if this coverage is suitable and then find the best coverage at the best value.

-Planning for the financial costs and burdens of aging is important for you and your family.
-Generally, you plan prior to retirement to take advantage of low premiums and good health discounts.
+Planning for the financial costs and burdens of aging is crucial for you and your family.
+Generally, you prepare before your retirement to take advantage of low premiums and good health discounts.

 Your Closest Long-Term Care Specialist is Probably Not Local

 Most likely, the most qualified specialist will not even be in your state, but neither is the insurance company, so it really doesn't matter.

 When you find a specialist, be sure they ask you very detailed questions about your health, family history, financial situation, and future (or current) retirement plans.